The popular story of how low-carb diets work goes something like this: Reducing your carbohydrate...

 Let me introduce myself.
 My name is Mark Sisson.
 I’m 63 years young.
 I live and work in Malibu, California.
 In a past life I was a professional marathoner and triathlete.
 Now my life goal is to help 100 million people get healthy.
 I started this blog in 2006 to empower people to take full responsibility for their own health and enjoyment of life by investigating, discussing, and critically rethinking everything we’ve assumed to be true about health and wellness...Tell Me More

 The Fuming Fuji is outraged at the marketing of toxic food, especially when it’s aimed at the small fry.
-This week, the Fuming Fuji has decided to have a serious problem with chocolate milk.
+This week, the Fuming Fuji has decided to have a serious problem with sports drinks.

 The Fuming Fuji says no!

 The claim: Sports drinks replace lost electrolytes…and other stuff.